rwaldron/tc39-notes/es8/2017-03/mar-22.md

 YK: Static method, it goes on the prototype—

-MM: Static means it goes on the constructor
+MM: Static means it goes on the constructor.

 AWB: Third dimension where methods occur.
 Two points, syntactic, what is the syntactic form of the thing being placed: a binding list or a concise method.